eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@task` Execute computing task or gain access to device information

+`@tavily` Ask internet for a short and direct answer

 `@transcribe_audio_google` Transcribe audio into text with Google (Requirements: 'audio_filepath', 'language')

 `@transcribe_audio_groq` Transcribe audio into text with Groq (Requirements: 'audio_filepath')